tinobragaa/password-creator/README.md

 ### Password Manager Interface
 - An interface where the user can save login information into google spreadsheet;
-- Small apresentation and how-it-works;
+- Small presentation and how it works;
 - Password reminder highlighted;
 - Prompt user for username;
 - Prompt user for URL;